ankurm9/Visa-Approval-Prediction/README.md

 ## Project Overview

-Visa approval is a critical process that involves several factors.
 This project applies machine learning models to predict the approval of US visa applications based on applicant information.
 Using MLOps, we automate model training, deployment, monitoring, and retraining to streamline and enhance the prediction process.

 ## Workflow: